mattiamtzlr/Ray-Tracing/README.md

 It appears as if nothing much has changed between this image and the ones for the to previous chapters, however thanks to the implementation of Bounding Volume Hierarchies the rendering was done about 4 times faster, even with more spheres than before.

 ### High Resolution images
 Some high resolution pictures can be found in the `/images/HighRes` directory.
-These were generated in 4K (3840 x 2160 pixels) with 500 samples per pixel.
-These take at least 20 to 30 minutes to render on my machine, but they don't have any noise at all which does make it quite worth the wait.
+These were generated in 4K resolution (3840 x 2160 pixels) with around 500 samples per pixel.
+These take pretty long to render on my machine, but they hardly have any noise at all which does make it quite worth the wait.
 Feel free to use these pictures as wallpapers etc.
+#### Properties and render times
+Image 1: 500 samples per pixel / about 40 minutes
+Image 2: 350 samples per pixel / about 40 minutes
+Image 3: 250 samples per pixel / about 1 hour
+Image 4: 300 samples per pixel / about 5 hours (!)

 ### Instance Rotations in `Hittable.java`
 In the original book, Shirley only programs the instance rotation around the y-axis.
 I wanted to add rotation around the other axes as well, which is why I added the `RotateX` and `RotateZ` classes as well.